Feeling Numb and Emotionally Empty

 • Paint or write a poem to express yourself creatively.

 • Enrol for an intense dance or exercise class.

 • Join a group for people with emotional numbness disorder.

-Finally, dear sensitive souls, I would like to remind you are you are worth a full life.
+Finally, dear sensitive souls, I would like to remind you that you are worth a full life.

-No matter how have you pretended and defended for the last many years, deep inside your longing to love and to receive love once again never dies.
+No matter how you have pretended and defended over the past many years, deep inside your longing to love and to receive love once again, never died.

 When you begin to acknowledge the deep-rooted sense of fear, shame, abandonment, or rejection, a natural thawing process will follow.
 Once the weight of heavy emotions is lifted, for the first time in a long time, you will see the reservoir of passion and vitality that have always been there, waiting to be discovered by you.